FLU CLINICS 2020

 All clinics ‘Strictly’ by Appointment

 Patients in the 'at risk' groups below (with exception to the over 50's) should have received their invitation letter and asked to make an appointment.
 If you have not received a letter and believe you are in one of the 'at risk' groups, please contact the practice.

 We have now run all our flu clinics.
-If you still need a flu vaccine, we will be running a flu clinic on 19th November 2020 for all 'at risk' groups and 'child nasal'.
+If you still need a flu vaccine.
 Please contact the surgery to book an appointment.

 ** IMPORTANT INFORMATION TO READ BEFORE ATTENDING FOR YOUR VACCINE **